dockpack/base_boost/README.md

 - approved/test release of software collections' devtoolset `cplusplus_devtoolset: devtoolset-7`

-- Change these defaults for optional packages.
-`cplusplusrpms`
-`cplusplusapts

 Most Boost libraries are header-only: they consist entirely of header files containing templates and inline functions, and require no separately-compiled library binaries or special treatment when linking.
 Yet this role does compile libraries, but you can override that behaviour if you like: